Cognation/darwin/README.md

 - 📚 Conducts thorough research to gather pertinent information
 - 💡 Engages in brainstorming sessions to generate innovative ideas
 - 💻 Writes code in multiple programming languages proficiently
+- ⚙️ Executing code and debugging using internet to assess discussions and forums, just like software engineers do 😉!

 ## Roadmap for Development